stanbaek/ece387/_sources/Appendix/login-server.md

 1. Generates a hashed password for all accounts
 2. Builds a single LDIF file with all 62 user entries
-3. Creates each student's home directory on the server and populates it with the course `.bashrc`
+3. Creates each student's home directory on the server, populated with the `/etc/skel` defaults (the course `.bashrc` is applied in 1.6)
 4. Adds all accounts to LDAP in one command

 UID numbers are split into two non-overlapping ranges so the two series never collide: `m` series uses `20000`–`20030`, `t` series uses `21000`–`21030`.